 One of my biggest hobbies is going to concerts.
-I went to my first concert in April 1986 and as of April 8, 2017 I have been to 923 shows!!!
-(Damn I’m old! haha) Seeing my favorite bands live is truly a high in itself.
+I went to my first concert in April 1986 and as of July 2022, I have been to 1,093 shows!!!
+(This was my 1000th show.)
+Seeing my favorite bands live is truly a high in itself.
 There is nothing like feeling the vibe the band projects onto the crowd or the most exciting part of a live show, hearing my all time favorite songs Live and Loud!
 The energy from a concert is one of the greatest experiences a person can have.
 Funny enough, it was February 26, 2016 when I had my first out of body experience at a show.
 More on that another time.

 You might notice, over the last 15+ years, compared to prior years, I have gone to see an outrageous number of bands.
 Well, outrageous by whose standards?
 I cannot see enough live shows and it has been scientifically proven that a person can become addicted to concerts.
 Trust me, it’s the adrenaline rush and I have actually experienced concert withdrawals.
 However, attending shows is also a great way to show support for the bands I love.
 After all, if no one is going to see the bands, the bands will eventually stop touring.
-Again, trust me as I’ve seen it happen more and more in the past five years.
+Believe it because has happened.
+I’ve noticed it more and more in the past five to ten years.

 Whenever possible, I love to take pictures of the actual show capturing the moment forever.
-Call it luck or what have you, but I’ve ended up with some pretty darn good shots!
+Call it luck or what have you, but I’ve ended up with some pretty darn good shots; both with a point and shoot and a DSLR!
 Back in 2012 I had the opportunity to start shooting bands professionally.
 Talk about a dream come true.
 It has been an amazing experience to be able to capture many moments with my camera, not to mention document the shows with my own words.
 Add to that the number of interviews I’ve conducted and a hell of a lot of other cool experiences, and I can honestly say it’s been one hell of a ride!

 Road trips are another musical adventure I love!
 I have met some really great people and have had some of the best times on road trips to see bands.
-My friends and I have gotten lost more than once .
-We are talking going and coming back.
-Oh and let me ask you, how many times can a person pass the Hormel Chili Plant in their lifetime?
-Current record I believe stands at 4 or 5.
+Even when my friends and I have gotten lost, more than once, going to and coming back from the venue.
+Ah yes, we’re talking way before GPS, and going back to my lack of direction before the internet was a thing.
+But even after that, relying on MapQuest directions was risky “turn left on local road.”
+I have gotten a lot better, but how many times do you think a person can pass the Hormel Chili Plant in their lifetime?
+Current record stands at 4 or 5.
 Oh and don’t even try to make a left hand turn in San Francisco!
-That’s all part of the adventure, right?
-It’s also fun meeting up with other people who also share the same enthusiasm for these bands as I do.
-Check out my concert list and various pictures under CONCERTS.
+All part of the adventure, right?
+It’s also fun meeting up with other people who share the same enthusiasm for bands.